node-blue/node-blue/README.md

 ### `toolkit`

-The toolkit currently exposes the following functions:
+The toolkit is passed into the exposed function right after `when`.
+It currently exposes the following functions:

--   `callService`: Please refer to the [calling a service](https://developers.home-assistant.io/docs/api/websocket/#calling-a-service) section of the Home Assistant WebSocket API documentation.
+-   `diff`: Generate a difference report between the old state and the new state by passing it the event.
 -   `entity`: Handy wrapper that takes an `entity_id` and returns the corresponding object or `undefined` if it does not exist.
 -   `states`: Please refer to the [fetching states](https://developers.home-assistant.io/docs/api/websocket/#fetching-states) section of the Home Assistant WebSocket API documentation.